WallarooLabs/wally/book/python/api.md

 ### StateComputation

-A State Computation is similar to a [Computation](#computation), except that it takes an additional argument: `state`.
+A state computation is similar to a [Computation](#computation), except that it takes an additional argument: `state`.

 In order to provide resilience, Wallaroo needs to keep track of state changes, or side effects, and it does so by making `state` an explicit object that is given as input to any StateComputation step.